• Skip to primary navigation

 Threading raffia through cinnamon stick

-Start with the loop end and thread one of the cinnamon stick through, followed by the dried fruit slices.
+Step 3.
+Take a piece of raffia or ribbon about 20 inches long and fold it in half.
+Start with the loop end and thread one of the cinnamon sticks through, followed by the dried fruit slices.

-Bottom of dried fruit ornaments
+Bottom view of dried fruit ornaments

+Step 4.
 Finish with another cinnamon stick, and tie a double knot at the end of the raffia.

+Step 5.
 Complete the dried fruit ornament by trimming any excess raffia.

 Dried fruit ornament on package